From the bottom of the Fleurieu Peninsula sits Cape Jervis, your gateway to South Australia’s Kangaroo island.

 Unfortunately the island was devastated by some of the worst bushfires Australia has seen in decades, so a lot of the natural landscape and wildlife have disappeared.

 This affected tons of local businesses across the western side of the park, including most of Flinders Chase National Park & accommodations in the surrounding area.

 The island is very much in recovery mode, and the influx of tourism post covid restrictions will greatly help the island regenerate and recover.

 How to get to Kangaroo Island

-Not necessarily the cheapest method, but certainly the most common mode of transport is to take the SeaLink ferry to Kangaroo Island from Cape jervis on the Fleurieu to Penneshaw.
+Not necessarily the cheapest method, but certainly the most common mode of transport is to take the Kangaroo Island ferry from Cape jervis on the Fleurieu Peninsula to Penneshaw.

 There are multiple departures from both Penneshaw and Cape Jervis daily, with options to bring your car across on the Kangaroo Island ferry.

 15 incredible things to do on Kangaroo Island

 A visit to Kangaroo island should mean hiring a car and driving to the beaches of the north coast of the island.